shehreendheda/katacoda-scenarios/logsprocess/logspipeline/intro.md

 4. Adding a Status Remapper
 5. Adding a URL Parser
 6. Adding a User-Agent Parser
-8. Comparing the Custom Pipeline to the OOTB Integration Pipeline
+7. Comparing the Custom Pipeline to the Apache Integration Pipeline